-- 95. The popularity of MMA as a combat sport began to take off during the 1990s.
-Professional MMA has since become one of the most popular and fastest growing spectator sports in the U.S. and North America. - 96.
-Elite Professional MMA Fighters are among the most respected professional athletes in the world.
-Elite Professional MMA Fighters include world-class and Olympic athletes utilizing all disciplines of martial arts, including wrestling, judo, jiu-jitsu, Muay Thai, taekwondo, karate and boxing, in one-on-one bouts.

-- 97. Professional MMA Fighters typically achieve the status of Elite Professional MMA Fighters as UFC Fighters only after participating successfully in events organized by other local or regional MMA Promoters. - 98.
+- 83. The popularity of MMA as a combat sport began to take off during the 1990s.
+Professional MMA has since become one of the most popular and fastest growing spectator sports in the U.S. and North America. - 84.
+Professional MMA Fighters are among the most respected professional athletes in the world.
+Professional MMA Fighters include world-class and Olympic athletes utilizing all disciplines of martial arts, including wrestling, judo, jiu-jitsu, Muay Thai, taekwondo, karate and boxing, in one-on-one bouts. - 85.
+MMA Fighters typically achieve the status of UFC Fighters only after participating successfully in events organized by other local or regional MMA Promoters. - 86.
 MMA Promotions are not organized into leagues or teams as is common in many organized sports.
-Typically, Professional MMA Fighters compete against other Professional MMA Fighters who are under contract with the same promoter. - 99.
+Because the UFC refuses to engage in "co-promotion," Professional MMA Fighters tend only to compete against other Professional MMA Fighters who are under contract with the same promoter. - 87.
 MMA Promoters host events that ordinarily contain seven to twelve bouts on a Card, and bouts are organized by recognized weight classes.
 Together, all of the bouts for an event constitute the Card.
-The Card at a typical event includes an Undercard, or a set of preliminary bouts, that generally feature up-and-coming and/or local Professional MMA Fighters, and the Main Card, which typically features Professional MMA Fighters who are further along in their careers and/or possess higher levels of public notoriety. - 100.
+The Card at a typical event includes an Undercard, or a set of preliminary bouts, that generally feature up-and-coming and/or local Professional MMA Fighters, and the Main Card, which typically features Professional MMA Fighters who are further along in their careers and/or possess higher levels of public notoriety. - 88.
 The strength of the Card draws ticket purchases for live events as well as viewers for broadcasts and purchases of PPV access (provided the promotion garners PPV coverage).
-During the Class Period, it has been and continues to be extremely rare for a bout that is not promoted by the UFC to garner PPV coverage.
-During the Class Period, no would-be rival MMA Promoter has staged a profitable PPV event featuring Professional MMA Fighters.
-The strength of the Card also draws merchandise sales and licensing fees, and contributes to the rates paid by sponsors, advertisers and broadcasters.
-The Card thus helps to determine the size and scale of the physical venue in which the event takes place, the scope and breadth of its distribution and event sponsorship rates, and the merchandising campaign for the event. - 101.
+During the Class Period, it has been and continues to be extremely rare for a bout that is not promoted by the UFC to garner PPV coverage. - 89.
 Professional MMA events are sanctioned in the U.S. by the same state athletic commissions as boxing.
-Nearly all athletic commissions in North America are members of the Association of Boxing Commissions ("ABC").
-All member commissions of the ABC have passed the Unified Rules of Mixed Martial Arts ("Rules") which govern professional MMA bouts and establish MMA weight classes, ring-fighting area requirements and equipment, length of and number of rounds in a bout, the rest period between rounds, the nature of the protective gear worn by fighters, judging requirements, fouls, and other bout rules and regulations.
+Nearly all athletic commissions in North America are members of the

+Association of Boxing Commissions ("ABC").
+All member commissions of the ABC have passed the Unified Rules of Mixed Martial Arts which govern professional MMA bouts and establish MMA weight classes, ring-fighting area requirements and equipment, length and number of rounds in a bout, the rest period between rounds, the nature of the protective gear worn by fighters, judging requirements, fouls, and other bout rules and regulations.

-D. The UFC's Complete Control of its Sport is Unique in the Context of Big-Time Professional Sports
+D. The UFC's Complete Control of Its Sport Is Unique in the Context of Big-Time Professional Sports